 Horseshoe kidney rupture and infarction in trauma patient

-This 20 year old male was assaulted in a side street.
+Assaulted in a side street.
 A CT IVP was performed 2 days later, after he passed 400mL of new hematuria.

 Loading Stack -

 0 images remaining

 - Persistent extensive retroperitoneal / renal intracapsular hematoma is identified, with only minimal enlargement when compared to previous

 - Contusion / infarction of the left renal lower pole possibly secondary to renovascular injury